Donald Payne (American football): Professional career

-Baltimore Ravens
+Baltimore Ravens (first stint)

 Payne signed with the Baltimore Ravens as an undrafted free agent on May 5, 2017.
 He was waived on September 2, 2017.

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 On September 3, 2017, Payne was claimed off waivers by the Jacksonville Jaguars.
-The Jaguars advanced all the way to the AFC Championship where they lost to the New England Patriots, 20-24.
+The Jaguars advanced all the way to the AFC Championship where they lost to the New England Patriots, 20–24.
 Payne finished the season third in the NFL in special teams tackles with 16.
 On October 25, 2018, Payne was placed on injured reserve with a knee injury.
 He was activated off injured reserve on December 28, 2018.
 On May 9, 2019, the Jaguars waived Payne.

 Baltimore Ravens (second stint)

 On August 16, 2019, Payne signed with the Baltimore Ravens.
-He was waived on August 31, 2019 and was signed to the practice squad the next day.
+He was waived on August 31, 2019, and was signed to the practice squad the next day.
 He was released on September 10.

 Jacksonville Jaguars (second stint)

 On October 22, 2019, Payne was signed by the Jacksonville Jaguars.

 In week 13 against the Tampa Bay Buccaneers, Payne recorded a team high 13 tackles and sacked Jameis Winston once in the 28–11 win.
-Payne was also featured on NFL’s mic’d up in week 15 vs. the Oakland Raiders.
-The Jaguars won 20-16, the last Raiders game ever played in the Oakland Coliseum before they relocated to Las Vegas.
+Payne was also featured on NFL's mic'd up in week 15 vs. the Oakland Raiders.
+The Jaguars won 20–16, the last Raiders game ever played in the Oakland Coliseum before they relocated to Las Vegas.
 Payne finished the 2019 season playing in nine games (five starts) and registered 61 tackles, a sack, a pass defense and a fumble recovery.